Charles Evar & Hazel West Strasburg

 George moved to Highland in June of 1899 with his brother, Louis Henry (q.v.).
 They purchased 132 acres and Louis took the west eighty (Number 39 on the 1958 Highland map), George the east fifty two and it is not known where he lived.
 He married Mary on April 9, 1901, and they had four children born in Highland before they moved to Lehi in 1908: Carrie, Annie, Ruby, and Edith.
 After their move they had nine more children: George, Edna, Leo, Lloyd, Emma, May, Lucille, Eugene, and Allen.
 They were sealed as a family on September 26, 1928, around the time their son, George, was called to serve a mission to the Central States.

-Both of the couple died in Lehi: George on September 21, 1953, and Mary on March 23, 1962, and they are buried in the Lehi City Cemetery.
+Both of them died in Lehi: George on September 21, 1953, and Mary on March 23, 1962, and they are buried in the Lehi City Cemetery.

 Dorothy was born January 9, 1927, in American Fork to Henry Vern and Grace Wadley Chipman.
 She attended the same schools, with a great love for dance: tap, ballet and toe.
 She met Glen through a mutual friend and they were married just after her sixteenth birthday, January 22, 1943.